This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 Another way is to look for other identifiers.

 I add a CSS class to every affiliate link.
-This will make it easy for me to customize the way they look if I think it is necessary.
+This will make it easy for me to customize how they look if I think it is necessary.
 I called this class ‘aflk’.

-ThirstyAffiliates makes it easy for me to add a class automatically, but adding classes to links is something that almost every method of inserting links supports by default.
+ThirstyAffiliates makes it easy for me to add a class automatically, but adding classes to links is a feature that almost every method of inserting links supports by default.

 If I ever want to switch plugins or quit using ThirstyAffiliate, the tracking of affiliate clicks will still be working.